Kenyans vow to "take back" their country on August 8 – DW – 08/07/2024

 A comprehensive overhaul of the system is needed, Karanja said.

-Organizers are calling for peaceful protests on August 8.
-Meanwhile, the government has warned Kenyans to refrain from protesting.
+Organizers are calling for peaceful protests, while the government has warned Kenyans to refrain from demonstrating.

 But McOure the activist, and Omondi, the DJ, are undeterred.